2025 Somerset–London tornado: Damage

 The tornado damaged or destroyed 1,500 homes and caused $350 million (2025 USD) in damage in Laurel County alone.
 The tornado received a rating of EF4 on the Enhanced Fujita scale following a damage survey, classifying the tornado as violent based on the damage it caused.
-Meteorologist Chuck Grier at the NWS office in Jackson said that "to get one of those in our area is quite a rare and quite an impressive coming together of atmospheric conditions", referring to the tornado.
+Meteorologist Chuck Grier at the NWS office in Jackson said that "to get one of those in our area is quite rare and quite an impressive coming together of atmospheric conditions", referring to the tornado.
 According to the damage survey, EF4 damage was inflicted between two different areas along the tornado's 59.9 mi track.
-The first portion of EF4 damage occurred in the Daniel Boone National Forest east of Somerset, where a home was completely destroyed and trees were debarked and denuded.
+The first portion of EF4 damage occurred in the Daniel Boone National Forest east of Somerset, where a farmhouse was completely destroyed and trees were debarked and denuded.
 The United States Forest Service advised visitors to avoid areas in advance of windfall.

 The second occurred within London city limits; seventeen homes in the Sunshine Hills subdivision west of the London-Corbin Airport sustained EF4-rated damage.
 In addition, almost consistent EF3-rated damage was inflicted by the tornado as it moved through the Daniel Boone National Forest.
 Thousands of trees were leveled by the tornado, traveling 47 miles through the forest, where it swept through almost 30,000 acres of trees.
 Although the highest rating that softwood trees in the forest could receive was mid-range EF3, damage surveyors noted that there was "complete timber devastation" in the forest and that the wind speeds were likely higher than that, including at an area near Mount Victory.

 Initial state assessment estimate that more than $59 million is needed to clean up more than 1.5 million cubic yards of debris from buildings and vegetation in Somerset and London.
 Mayor of Somerset, Alan Keck, reported that 20 businesses in the commercial area and dozens of home were damaged or destroyed by the tornado.
 Aerial video taken by several drone operators and storm chasers in the days following the tornado showed extreme damage in London; aerial footage was shared widely by news agencies.
 Damage from the tornado was also visible on satellite imagery.
 As of 2025, it is one of three tornadoes to inflict EF4 rated damage within the state of Kentucky; it is also the second-deadliest EF4 tornado in Kentucky post-2007 after the 2021 Western Kentucky tornado.
 The tornado was the strongest ever surveyed in National Weather Service Jackson's "county warning area".